andrezeitz/z-padel-milestone-5/README.md

 * Displays the user's profile.
 It shows the users billing information and their previously orders.

 admin.html
 * This page is only for admin.
-It display all orders made on the site with order number, name, email, phone number and the products.
+It displays all orders made on the site with order number, name, email, phone number and the products.

 #### Model